awsdocs/amazon-ec2-user-guide/doc_source/launching-instance.md

 When you are ready, choose **Launch**\.

 In the **Select an existing key pair or create a new key pair** dialog box, you can choose an existing key pair, or create a new one\.
 For example, choose **Choose an existing key pair**, then select the key pair you created when getting set up\.
+For more information, see [Amazon EC2 key pairs and Linux instances](ec2-key-pairs.md)\.

 To launch your instance, select the acknowledgment check box, then choose **Launch Instances**\.